NBA Free Agency Basics

 - Luke Kennard (Unrestricted): Kennard is widely regarded as the premier shooter available.
 He ranked second in the NBA in 3-point percentage (45.0%) last season with the Memphis Grizzlies.
 With a career 43.9% 3-point shooting rate, Kennard's marksmanship is a valuable commodity in the modern NBA.

-- Gary Trent Jr. (Unrestricted): Trent Jr. leads all available free agents in scoring, having averaged 13.7 points per game last season.
+- Gary Trent Jr. (Unrestricted): Trent Jr. leads all available free agents in scoring, averaging 13.7 points per game last season.
 Despite this being his lowest scoring output in recent years, Trent Jr.'s ability to create his own shot and knock down 3-pointers (39.3% last season) makes him an attractive option for teams seeking offensive firepower.

 - Precious Achiuwa (Unrestricted): Achiuwa emerges as the top rebounder among current free agents.
 He averaged career-highs in both offensive rebounds (2.6 per game) and total rebounds (6.6 per game) while splitting the season between Toronto and New York.
 His energy on the glass and ability to create extra possessions could be valuable to many teams.